ClickHouse/clickhouse-recipes/recipes/parquet-remote-querying/README.md

 # Remote querying Parquet files with ClickHouse

-In this recipe, we'll learn how to query remote Parquet files with ClickHouse
+In this recipe, we'll learn how to query remote Parquet files with ClickHouse.
+When querying remote files, ClickHouse only pulls down the data required to answer the query i.e. it doesn't pull down the whole file if you only ask for a few columns.

 ## Download Clickhouse